 Forests are being burned down, to clean the areas for palm oil plantations.
 The burning releases smoke and CO2 into the atmosphere, which harms wildlife and humans.
-Those living close to plantations have developed respiratory problems as well as eye and throat irritations.
+Those living close to plantations have developed respiratory problems along with eye and throat irritations.

 Soil and Water Pollution

 Palm oil mills produce 2.5 metric tonnes of effluent (known as POME – palm oil mill effluent) per metric tonne of palm oil they produce.
-POME is a mixture of water, crushed shells and fat residue – is highly polluting and negative impact on aquatic life downstream oil palm mills.
+POME is a mixture of water, crushed shells and fat residue – is highly polluting and negatively impacts aquatic life downstream oil palm mills.